HR Guide: Employment Based Green Card

 This is by far the longest and the most complex milestone of the whole process.
-This step requires you to work with the Department of Labor and satisfy the requirements laid out to get a prevailing wage determination, advertise the job being offered to the foreign national employee to ensure there are no qualified domestic workers, and then file the PERM petition with the DOL.
+This step requires you to work with the Department of Labor and satisfy the requirements laid out to receive a Prevailing Wage Determination, advertise the job being offered to the foreign national employee to ensure there are no qualified domestic workers, and then file the PERM petition with the Department of Labor (DOL).

 Step 1(a) - Prevailing Wage Determination (PWD)

-In this step, the employer provides the attorney with the job description that the foreign national employee was hired for when they first started at the company.
+In this step, the employer provides the attorney with the job description for the prospective Green Card role.
 The attorney then uses the job description to file the PWD with the Department of Labor.

-Note - the job description used for this step needs to match the role that the employee was first hired for.
-The skill and experience requirements should NOT include what has been learnt on the job with the employer.
-Previous experience and skills learnt are ok to include.
+Note - At this stage, the employer will come up with minimum requirements, for the role.
+The skill and experience requirements should NOT include skills that have been learnt on the job with the employer (unless the employee now holds a materially different position now than what they were first hired for).
+Previous experience and skills learnt from past employments are okay to include.

 The job description would determine if the job can be categorized as EB1, EB2 or EB3.
 The easiest way to think about these categories is this way -

-EB3 - No experience or a master's degree required
+EB3 - No experience or a Bachelor's degree required

 | | Wait time to get PWD approval - 6-8 moths